 General auditions for UGA Theatre's Fall 2019 season will be held on August 22 & 23 in the Fine Arts Building in the Arena theatre.

 FALL 2019 SEASON

-In July 2019, the UGA Theatre’s production of Peas, Pierre Patelin, and Purgation, or Three Farcical Arts of the Deal is invited to perform for the sixteenth triennial colloquium of the Société Internationale pour l’Étude du Théâtre Médiéval in Genoa, Italy.
-The student actors will attend this…
+In July 2019, the UGA Theatre’s production of Peas, Pierre Patelin, and Purgation, or Three Farcical Arts of the Deal performed for the sixteenth triennial colloquium of the Société Internationale pour l’Étude du Théâtre Médiéval in Genoa, Italy.
+The student actors attended this weeklong…

 ATHENS, GA – UGA Theatre presents “Young Frankenstein” by Mel Brooks and Thomas Meehan.
 Directed by Professor George Contini and co-directed by alumnus John Terry.
 Performances will be held April 5–6 and 10–13 at 8 p.m. and April 7 & 14 at 2:30 p.m. in the Fine Arts Theatre at 255 Baldwin…